Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 ### Introduction

-Immunity is working behind the scenes to monitor all the traffic that comes through Kong.
-When it sees an anomaly, Immunity will send alerts to Kong Manager which can be found on Service Map and the Alerts page.
-These alerts are built to signal the health of your microservices system and will help pinpoint which endpoints are struggling.
+Immunity is working behind the scenes to monitor all the traffic that comes through Kong Enterprise.
+When it sees an anomaly, Immunity will send an alert to Kong Manager.
+The alert can be found on the Service Map and the Alerts page.
+Alerts are built to signal the health of your microservices system and help pinpoint which endpoints are struggling.

 ### Prerequisites